 A wider reach leads to more followers and higher ROI.

 At the end of the day, success with Twitter all boils down to these key requirements: engagement, consistency, quality, originality and a little controversy.
 Add these to your strategy and your Twitter business profile will experience a very speedy recovery.

 - The Benefits of Using Twitter for Business (viviennekneale.com)

 - 50 Tweetable Twitter Tips You Wish You Knew Years Ago (hubspot.com)

 - Top 10 Things You Should Never Do on Twitter (socialbakers.com)

 VKN Digital is a Digital Marketing Consultancy, offering bespoke content management and strategy services.
 If your web or social media content could do with a shake-up then we’d be happy to provide a free 30-minute Skype consultation.
-Just get in touch via our contact page!Tags: Twitter
+Just get in touch via our contact page!Tags: business tips, Revamp your failing twitter account, social media, Twitter